IF YOU ARE UNABLE TO PAY YOUR RENT BECAUSE OF THE COVID-19 CRISIS, YOU HAVE UNTIL FEBRUARY 28 TO PAY YOUR MISSED RENT.

 RENT INCREASES ARE TEMPORARILY BANNED

-If you live in a rent-controlled unit, your landlord cannot increase your rent between April 7 and June 23.
+If you live in a rent-controlled unit, your landlord cannot increase your rent between April 7 and August 22 (unless extended).
 If you have paid a rent increase that became effective during these dates, you may ask your landlord for a refund.
 This freeze applies to capital improvements or utilities and bond passthroughs, as well as increases due to increased operating expenses.
 It does not apply to Costa-Hawkins increases or increases because you lost a 1.21 petition (not your principal place of residence).

 Large rent increases are banned statewide during the state of emergency.
 Even if you are not covered by one of the above two categories, state law bans rent gouging during a state of emergency.
 That means it is illegal for any landlord to charge (or advertise) rents 10% or above what they were charging before February 10, even if you do not have rent control.
 It is also illegal for a landlord to evict tenants and then re-rent the vacated unit at a higher rent than what the evicted tenant was paying.
 Use this Tenants Together sample letter if you received a notice of increase above 10% after the February 10th Declaration of a State of Emergency.